Stages of Carmelite Formation

 "Formation must influence the individual at the deepest level, aiming at involving the whole person in a progressive journey of conformity to Jesus Christ and to His total self-giving to the Father.
 Because it is aimed at the transformation of the whole person, it is clear that this formation never ends."
 (Verbi Sponsa, 22)

-Aspirancy (the initial year of formation)
+Aspirancy (the initial stage of formation)

-“The Aspirancy, considered as a first knowledge of the community by the candidate and the candidate by the community, involves a series of contacts and times of community acquaintance.” - Cor Orans, 262
+“The aspirancy, considered as a first knowledge of the community by the candidate and the candidate by the community, involves a series of contacts and times of community acquaintance.” - Cor Orans, 262

 After becoming acquainted through letters and phone calls, a young woman who is interested may ask to make visits to the monastery and begin a process of interviews and consultations.

 If she feels that the Lord may indeed be calling her to Carmel, and the Community recognizes in her the possibility of a genuine vocation, then she is accepted as an Aspirant to the Community.
-The Aspirancy lasts for a year and is the first step of formation.

 “The formation of cloistered nuns is aimed at preparing them for total consecration of self to God in the following of Christ, according to the form of life ordered solely to contemplation, which is proper to their particular mission in the Church.” - Verbi Sponsa, 22